-When I received an old sewing machine cabinet for free, it also included the sewing machine.
+When I received an old sewing machine cabinet for free, it also included a Kenmore sewing machine.
 I love old, used sewing machines and use them regularly (yes, “them” meaning I have several).
 I gave the sewing machine cabinet a makeover so I thought I’d give one to the machine itself.
 Painting an old metal sewing machine is really quite easy!

 This is what it looked like before:

 Once I removed the machine from the cabinet, I taped off the areas where I did not want paint – the throat plate, the needle and foot shaft, the presser foot lever, as well as the controls on the front.
 I also removed the belt from the handwheel and motor.

 I applied a coat of rusty metal primer (<– affiliate link!) to the entire body of the machine, then applied two light coats of spray paint in a color I like to call “Obnoxious Pink”.